 Despite paragraph 4, paragraphs 10 to 12 and 13(5) do not apply to SNPOs.
+SNPOs must comply with the Anti-Money Laundering and Countering the Financing of Terrorism (Specified Non-Profit Organisations) Code 2019.

 Please refer to the sector guidance for further detail of requirements specific to the activities of SNPOs.